 Swimming in Swedish lakes

-Looking for a great way to cool off this summer?
+Swim in Swedish lake if you are looking for a great way to cool off this summer?
 Why not try take a nice swim in a lake?
 Swimming in a Swedish lake is fun, relaxing and a wonderful way to experience the Swedish nature.
-Lakeside is also the perfect place to have a picnic or “fika”.
+Lakeside is also the perfect place to enjoy a Swedish Sauna, winter or summer.

 The smaller lakes often have more visitors and water sports and activities going on than the bigger lakes, as the water temperatures are slightly higher.